NAMs Manufacturing Leadership Council Shared Operational Practices

 On Thursday, March 19, pallets were considered "Essential Critical Infrastructure" according to the Department of Homeland Security.

 In response to COVID-19, Governors around the country require nonessential businesses to close.
 Pallets are essential not only to the solid wood producers in each state, but they are also critical for moving the essential goods our Nation

 While many states have adopted federal guidance, some states have issued slightly different guidance.
 We are hearing many of our members are printing out the entire government document and then providing their employees with their own letter on company letterhead (including company contact information) that confirms their business and their employees

-an essential business and workforce that moves the life-supporting goods our nation needs.
+are considered an essential business and workforce that moves the life-supporting goods our nation needs.

 The U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) published guidelines (in English and Spanish) to help companies respond in

-Fact sheets from the Centers for Disease Control and Prevention (in English and Spanish) to help businesses communicate to their workforce.
+Information from the Centers for Disease Control and Prevention to help businesses communicate to their workforce.
 Review the CDC Webpage for updates.

 The U.S. Small Business Administration (SBA) is offering designated states and territories low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus

 Visit SBA webpage.